hayguen/fmlist_scan/README.md

 An additional step-by-step setup guide is work-in-progress.
 Also in german: https://codingspirit.de/fmlist_scan_Step-by-Step.pdf

-Mailing List, Wiki, Translation of step-by-step setup guid and more: https://groups.io/g/fmlist-scanner
+Mailing List, Wiki, Translation of step-by-step setup guide and more: https://groups.io/g/fmlist-scanner